Noise-induced network topologies

+{\it Discussion.} The noiseless equations at the basis of this study were developed in Ref.\ \cite{Tero:2007} for describing the food search of a slime mold \cite{Nakagaki:2004,Oettmeier:2020}.
+From the biological point of view, this model is oversimplified (it discards key features such as the oscillatory flow through the tubes \cite{Alim_2013,Stewart_1959}), yet it qualitatively reproduces the patterns observed in Ref. \cite{Nakagaki:2000,Tero:2010}.
+Moreover, it provides a powerful framework for network design and optimization algorithms \cite{Gao:2019,Li:2020}.
+Our work shows that the addition of noise to this model provides a qualitative improvement of the algorithmic efficiency by means of noise-induced resonances.
+This is a change of paradigm with regard to simulated annealing and randomized algorithms \cite{Kirkpatrick:1983,Motwani-Raghavan:1995} and calls for a theoretical framework for stochastic nonlinear network dynamics \cite{Frank:2005,Liu:2016}.

-The authors acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project-ID No.429529648, TRR 306 QuCoLiMa (Quantum Cooperativity of Light and Matter) and from the Bundesministerium f\"ur Bildung und Forschung (BMBF, German Ministry of Education and Research) under the grant "NiQ: Noise in Quantum Algorithms".
+{\it Acknowledgements.} The authors are grateful to Malte Henkel and Reza Shaebani for inspiring discussions and to Ginestra Bianconi for helpful comments.
+GM and FF acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project-ID No.429529648, TRR 306 QuCoLiMa (Quantum Cooperativity of Light and Matter) and from the Bundesministerium f\"ur Bildung und Forschung (BMBF, German Ministry of Education and Research) under the grant "NiQ: Noise in Quantum Algorithms".
+Financial support was also provided by the DFG Priority Program No. 1929 "GiRyd".